Amilcare Cipriani

 Amilcare Cipriani (18 October 1844 in Anzio – 30 April 1918 in Paris) was an Italian socialist, anarchist and patriot.

 Biography

 Cipriani was born in Anzio in a family that was originally from Rimini.
 In June 1859, at the age of 15, he fought with Giuseppe Garibaldi alongside Piedmontese troops at the Battle of Solferino during the Second Italian War of Independence.
 In 1860, he deserted to join Garibaldi's Expedition of the Thousand in Sicily; it conquered the Kingdom of the Two Sicilies, which was then ruled by the Bourbons.

 Reinserted in the ranks of the regular army after an amnesty, he defected again to rejoin Garibaldi in the 1862 expedition to Rome with the intent of liberating the city and annexing it to the Kingdom of Italy.
 However, the Royal Italian Army defeated Garibaldi's army of volunteers at the Battle of Aspromonte (29 August 1862).
 Garibaldi was wounded and taken prisoner.
 Cipriani escaped capture but was forced to flee abroad and found refuge in Greece.

+Cipriani participated in a demonstration leading to the expulsion of Otto of Greece in 1862.
+He joined the First International in 28 September 1864.
+He was introduced to Karl Marx and Friedrich Engels, and was asked to act as the Italian representative of the meeting.

+He participated in the Third Italian War of Independence in 1866 and, afterwards, immediately went to Crete to take part in the Great Cretan Revolution alongside the Greeks.
+There, he befriended Goustave Flourens, who was also taking part in the revolt.
+Cipriani joined the group of Emmanouil Zymvrakakis at Omalos after the Battle of Agia Roumeli in January 1867.